CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/lab-3-1.md

 ### Task 3: Deploy the HR/Payroll Copilot application to Azure

+In this task, you'll deploy the HR/Payroll Copilot application to Azure.
+You'll use a Bicep file to configure the necessary settings and then deploy the application using Azure Dev CLI commands.

 1. In the LabVM, open File Explorer, navigate to the below-mentioned path, right-click on the `main.bicep` file, and select open with  **Visual Studio Code**.

       ```